- 1 Definition

 Rheumatoid arthritis varies.
 Also in the individual, the disease is characterized by good and bad phases.
 It is possible that a future immunological test will be able to predict flare-up of the disease 1-2 weeks before it occurs, but so far we lack such methods in practice (Orange DE, 2020)

 The vast majority have the effect of Methotrexate, which is often perceived as the "gold standard" in treatment.
-In case of ongoing disease activity, treatment should start as soon as the diagnosis is given, at the latest within 3 months.
+In case of ongoing disease activity, treatment should start as soon as the diagnosis is given, no later than within 3 months.
 Nevertheless, many will still have active disease that causes pain and reduces physical function in the long run.
-By adding a "biological" drug, usually a TNF inhibitor (for example Remicade, Enbrel, Humira) or a JAK inhibitor, achieves approx. 70% better treatment effect.
+By adding a "biological" drug, usually a TNF inhibitor (for example Remicade, Enbrel, Humira) or a JAK inhibitor, approx. 70% better treatment effect.
 Survival after 5 years with RA is now similar to the rest of the population.
 Smoking worsens the prognosis more in arthritis than expected.